Will Loyola require students to receive a COVID-19 vaccination for the 2021-22 academic year?

 I am already vaccinated, but I lost my vaccine card.
 How can I access my COVID-19 vaccine record for submission on the portal?

 If you are a Louisiana resident, you can access your COVID-19 vaccination record through a new, optional feature of the state’s digital driver’s license, the LA Wallet app: COVID-19 Digital Vaccination Record Securely in LA Wallet.
 Louisiana residents can also get printed copies of their vaccine records from their parish health unit or print their complete immunization record through MyIR.

 If you are not a Louisiana resident, check with the clinic or vaccination site where you received your vaccine to obtain your records or contact your state health department's immunization information system.

 I have a medical, religious, or philosophical exemption.
 How do I submit an exemption request?

-Fill out the requirements in the vaccination portal by July 16, 2021 to avoid having a public health hold placed on your account.
-You will not be able to move into your campus housing or attend classes on campus until you complete your exemption requirements in the portal.
+Submit your supporting documentation to the Public Health Portal by July 16, 2021 to avoid having a public health hold placed on your account.
+You will not be able to move into your campus housing or attend classes on campus until you complete your exemption requirements on the portal.

 Please keep in mind that an exempted student may be excluded from campus and from classes in the event of an outbreak of COVID-19 on campus until the outbreak is over or until the student submits proof of immunization.